 If the peer-to-peer website that you arranged your loan through goes bust, you will still need to repay your loan.
 As the website only acts as a matchmaker, you still owe money to the individual people who lent it to you.

-On the flipside, your lenders can't decide to suddenly hike the rate of interest that you have agreed, or ask you to repay earlier.
+On the flipside, your lenders can't decide to suddenly hike the rate of interest that you have agreed on, or ask you to repay earlier.
 All parties involved have to continue to abide by the terms of the credit agreement.

 Find the best loan for you using our loans calculator